Guide to visiting the Córdoba Patios Festival (2026)

 Today, around 50 patios compete in the annual contest.
 Throughout the two weeks of the festival, these usually private spaces can be visited free of charge.

-Some highlights of the five festival routes
+A guide to the five festival routes

-Here’s a PDF map of the 2025 routes, and here’s an interactive map that shows all of the city’s noteworthy patios (not all of them participate in the festival/competition every year).
+Here’s a PDF map of the 2026 routes, and here’s an interactive map that shows all of the city’s noteworthy patios (not all of them participate in the festival/competition every year).

 There are some patios that don’t take part in the competition (these are categorised as “fuera de concurso”) but can still be visited during the festival.
 They are marked in dark purple on both of the above maps and include government buildings, museums, and stately homes.

-If you are visiting for two days or longer (which I would recommend), you could cover a couple of routes each day and still have time to see some of the city’s other sites.
+If you are visiting for two days or longer (which I recommend), you could cover a couple of routes each day and still have time to see some of the city’s other sites.

 San Basilio route